 Some of my favorite Christmas tree ornaments are a set of paper balls I learned how to make a few years back.
 They’re free and easy to make with simple supplies, and would be perfect for your own decor or even as a little gift.
-I got the itch to make some more today, so I thought I’d make up a little tutorial so you can make some, too.
+I got the itch to make some more today, so I thought I’d make up a little tutorial so you can make your own paper ball ornaments, too.

 The main supplies you’ll need are some paper and a cutting tool.
 I picked out some 12 x 12 scrapbook paper I already had on hand, and used my Fiskars circle punch to make things easy.
 You can use any paper you have around, but make sure it’s about card stock weight, otherwise it won’t keep it’s shape well.
 Likewise, if you don’t have a circle cutting tool, you can trace something circular and cut them by hand (double the paper up so it’ll go faster).